Leo User Guide

 Map Session Objectives

-Session Objectives are declarative statements by the Instructor describing the detail of what is to be taught in the current learning Event.
+Session Objectives are declarative statements by the Instructor describing the details of what is to be taught in the current learning Event.

 The Instructor can also link these Session Objectives to Goals and Objectives.
 This is a very powerful mapping tool because it documents, with great detail, the specific content that is being taught in support of the linked Goals and Objectives.

-You can batch upload Session Objectives with the batch upload option.
+You can batch-upload Session Objectives with the Batch Import option.
 This option lets you paste in a list of Session Objectives, separated by empty lines.

 (1) New Multi-Upload